The What, Why, and How of Accountability in the Workplace

-Have you ever googled the word “accountability”?
+Have you ever googled the phrase "accountability in the workplace"?

 What is accountability in the workplace?